PubSubNet/pubsubnet-spec/DESCRIPTION.md

   - metadata duplication / location
   - message header / format?
   - encryption of large things
-  - minor signing + hashing challenges
+  - minor signing + hashing challenges (HMAC, but handshake makes no sense)
   - multi-device access is an impossibility without central server
     - suggest use syncthing or other syncing / cloud service (local data is encrypted anyway)
   - things encrypted / signed with old public keys cannot be updated to use the new public key